 Table of Contents

-Types of kidney stones
+Types of Kidney Stones

 The very first step when learning how to prevent kidney stones naturally needs to start with knowing what type of kidney stone you have.

 Calcium oxalate and calcium phosphate stones

-Oxalate is a naturally occurring substance found in many foods.
-The stones are formed when an excessive amount of waste is in a small amount of fluid.
+Kidney stones are formed when there is too much waste and not enough fluid.
 The oxalate binds with calcium (or phosphate) and creates a kidney stone.